 By Kay Twomey, BCA events chair, email@example.com

-Kicking off summer with high octane, the annual Burleith summer picnic saw a gathering of friends and neighbors that showcased a diverse, dynamic, and multi-generational Burleith (from babes-in-arms to members of the Greatest Generation).
+Kicking off summer with high octane, the Burleith summer picnic on June 17 saw a gathering of friends and neighbors that showcased a diverse, dynamic, and multi-generational Burleith (from babes-in-arms to members of the Greatest Generation).
 Click here for more photos and see for yourself!